Wall Street ends sharply lower as Delta variant sparks new lockdown fears

 “Global availability of the vaccine has been an issue from day one.”
 Nolte said.
 “That’s been out there for a long time.
 This is the latest iteration of that.
 We still have a long way to go.”

-Travel and leisure stocks plunged, with the S&P 1500 Airline index and the S&P 1500 Hotel and Restaurant index (.SPCOMHRL) losing significantly more ground than the broader market.
+Travel and leisure stocks plunged, with the S&P 1500 Airline index shedding 3.8% and the S&P 1500 Hotel and Restaurant index off 2.7%.

-The CBOE Volatility index (.VIX), a gauge of investor anxiety, touched its highest level in two months.
+The CBOE Volatility index, a gauge of investor anxiety, gained 4.1 points to 22.50, its highest closing level in two months.

-Among high-profile names, Netflix (NFLX.O), Twitter , Johnson & Johnson (JNJ.N), United Airlines (UAL.O) and Intel (INTC.O), along with a host of industrials from Honeywell to Harley-Davidson (HOG.N) are due to post results this week.
+Among high-profile names, Netflix, Twitter, Johnson & Johnson, United Airlines and Intel, along with a host of industrials from Honeywell to Harley-Davidson are due to post results this week.

 Analysts now see year-on-year S&P 500 earnings growth of 72% for the April to June period, substantially higher than the 54% annual growth forecast at the beginning of the quarter, per Refinitiv.

+International Business Machines Corp beat quarterly revenue estimates based on the strength of its cloud computing segment.
+Its shares were up over 3% in after-hours trading.

-Zoom Video Communications Inc (ZM.O) announced a $14.7 billion all-stock deal to buy cloud-based call center operator Five9 Inc (FIVN.O).
-The teleconferencing services provider's shares fell on the news, while Five9's jumped. read more
+Zoom Video Communications Inc announced a $14.7 billion all-stock deal to buy cloud-based call center operator Five9 Inc. The teleconferencing services provider’s shares dropped 2.1%, while Five9’s jumped 5.9%.

-Tech tensions between the United States and China grew more heated with the United States and its allies accusing Beijing of a global hacking campaign while shares of Chinese tech firms listed on foreign exchanges dropped amid fears of regulatory crackdowns. read more

-U.S.-listed shares of China-based ride-hailing app Didi Global (DIDI.N) extended their decline.
+Declining issues outnumbered advancing ones on the NYSE by a 5.21-to-1 ratio; on Nasdaq, a 2.52-to-1 ratio favored decliners.

+The S&P 500 posted 12 new 52-week highs and no new lows; the Nasdaq Composite recorded 21 new highs and 252 new lows.

 Our Standards: The Thomson Reuters Trust Principles.